Server Data Recovery

+Do you need Server Data Recovery?
 Servers are meant to run continuously, without any interruption.
 Interruption means downtime.
 Downtime means whatever function you depend on your server for grinds to a halt.
 If your server crash results in lost data, you have more to worry about than just downtime.
-Losing valuable data due to hard drive failure in your server RAID array can be a severe setback for your business.
-When you lose data from your server, it’s mission-critical to get your data back as soon as possible.
-At Gillware Data Recovery, we offer free inbound shipping and free evaluations for server data recovery cases, as well as expedited data recovery services.
+A data loss situation due to hard drive failure in your server RAID array can be a severe setback for your business.

 What Is a Server?